 The Emperor nodded.

-Min-Ning, The Daoguang Emperor, named Yizhu, his successor.
+Min-Ning, the Daoguang Emperor, named Yizhu his successor.

 During it all, the Xianfeng Emperor remained ensconced among the woods and waterways of the Old Summer Palace.
 His only policy was a stern refusal to surrender any more concessions to the foreigners.
 Even after a treaty to end the hostilities was signed in 1858, the emperor ordered his generals to continue to refuse the foreign envoys access to Beijing.
-In 1860, Qing troops kidnapped, tortured, and killed all but two of a diplomatic convoy.
+In 1860, Qing troops kidnapped, tortured, and killed all but two members of a diplomatic convoy.
 The response by British and French commanders was to march on the emperor’s Summer Palace and burn it to the ground.

 Cover image from NetEase